corentinway/shortest-way/README.md

 ]
 ```

-Each element of the array is a <em>node</em> enhance with some value.
+Each element of the array is a <em>node</em> enhanced with some value.
 * <code>raw</code>, <code>id</code>, <code>offset</code>
 are values given to the node when its constructor was called (<code>new Node( {id:'', offset:0, raw: {} } )</code>).
 * <code>next</code> was populated by the method <code>addNext</code>.
 This object contains all next node of this node.